dragosmg/arrow_capstone_project/README.md

     -   generate a skeleton / minimal documentation automatically
     -   allow adjustment of the minimal documentation where needed
     -   decide on how the user will access the documentation
-    -   might involve writing custom roxygen2 tags and roclets
+    -   might involve writing custom {roxygen2} tags and roclets
-    -   **follow-up step**: document all bindings
+    -   **follow-up ticket / step**: document all bindings
 -   **Estimated duration**
     -   given the rough documentation on how to define custom roxygen2 extensions, I anticipate this will take extra time due to the need to understand the {roxygen2} source code.
-    -   rough estimate: 3-4 weeks
+    -   rough estimate: 3-4 weeks (without documenting all the bindings)
 -   **Definition of done**: bindings can be documented based on the function they emulate